UniMath/agda-unimath/src/foundation-core/univalence.lagda.md

   map-eq = map-equiv ∘ equiv-eq

   map-inv-eq : {A B : UU l} → A ＝ B → B → A
-  map-inv-eq = equiv-eq ∘ inv
+  map-inv-eq = map-eq ∘ inv

   compute-equiv-eq-refl :
     {A : UU l} → equiv-eq (refl {x = A}) ＝ id-equiv